Loading...

 • Create a timeline of key events from the Neolithic Revolution (c.
 10,000 BCE) through to the fall of the Akkadian Empire — chronological understanding is essential for extended responses.

-• Practise analysing primary sources such as the Standard of Ur and extracts from Hammurabi’s Code — BSSS assessments test your ability to draw historical conclusions from evidence.
+• Practise analysing primary sources such as the Standard of Ur, the Narmer Palette and extracts from Hammurabi’s Code — BSSS assessments test your ability to draw historical conclusions from evidence.

 • Use flashcards with spaced repetition to memorise key dates, figures and archaeological sites — research shows this is the most effective method for long-term retention.